 As Big Data continues to expand, what are some of the major trends that data leaders in the healthcare industry are addressing in 2020 and beyond?
 In this piece, we explore the data that impacts decision-making within the healthcare industry, and how this data helps practices tackle the challenges facing the communities that they serve.

 Conquering mountains of health data

-Electronic health records, bolstered by BI, change the game for clinicians.
+One opportunity includes electronic health records that can be bolstered by BI and change the game for clinicians.
 Traditionally, the immense amounts of data produced by patients and doctors was confined to paper records in a doctor’s filing cabinet.
 Electronic health records (EHRs) were a revolution because of the mobility they granted health data and medical records to move between multiple doctors and clinics.
-Now these records have the potential to vastly improve clinical outcomes for patients.
+Now, these records have the potential to vastly improve clinical outcomes for patients.
 But many of these systems fall short when it’s time to bring together financial, clinical, and operational data to help practitioners make informed decisions about patient care.